-This class includes table grapes that do not qualify for inclusion in the higher classes, but satisfy the minimum requirements specified above.
+This class includes table grapes that do not qualify for inclusion in the higher classes, but satisfy the minimum requirements specified in point A.

 The bunches may show slight defects in shape, development and colouring, provided these do not impair the essential characteristics of the variety, allowing for the district in which they are grown.